 What to expect from your first trip to Japan

-Spend any amount of time in Japan and there are a few things you will notice.
+Even if you only spend one week in Japan, there are a few things you will notice.

 Perhaps the most obvious thing – and something you’re likely to notice as soon as you arrive in Japan – is that Japanese culture is built for efficiency.
 Everybody has a place, everybody knows their place and nobody tries to take anybody else’s place.

 Everybody behaves in the best interests of society.
 Everybody knows how to make the system work.
 Everybody goes about their own business without concerning themselves with others.

 You’ll probably feel like a bad person at first, as you ignore a red crossing light or forget to queue in the correct lane for the train, but you’ll soon fall into the rhythm and leave feeling like a better version of who you arrived as.
 I certainly did.

 Your first trip to Japan will be eye-opening and thought-provoking, if you’ll let it.
 Knowing a little bit about Japanese etiquette and culture will only make that first trip to Japan even more special and help you appreciate the Japanese way of life a little more.